clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 - Map literals the user wrote are closed: a missing key is provably nil, in direct keyword access, chains, destructuring and fn return maps, and keyword access on provable nil is nil.
-Only literals produce `:val` map types, so completeness is exact; maps built via merge or branching get no `:val` and stay open, and assoc is modeled precisely, see below.
+Only literals produce `:val` map types, so completeness is exact.
+Maps built via merge or branching get no `:val` and stay open, and assoc is modeled precisely, see below.
 A generated literal, e.g. a hook's placeholder `{}` that metabase's defendpoint binds params against, is marked `:open` in `map->tag` and proves nothing by absence, detected by